Wouldn’t it be nice if you could take some supplements to help you lose weight?

 The idea is that as fat cells increase, not only do they become larger but they also become dysregulated.

 This dysregulation results in changes to the hormones that they secrete and causes conditions such as leptin resistance.

 If you want to keep your body weight in check you will need to make sure that you keep your fat cells happy and inflammation free.

-Fish oil may promote weight loss by reducing this inflammation and by improving insulin levels in the body.
-(8)
+Fish oil may promote weight loss by reducing this inflammation and improving insulin levels in the body (8).

-To get these benefits you may need to use doses as high as 2-3 grams of fish oil per day for at least several months at a time.
+To get these benefits you may need to use doses as high as 2-4 grams of standard fish oil per day.

 CLA stands for conjugated linoleic acid and it’s actually a group of fats defined by their shape.

 The reason CLA may help with weight loss probably has to do with how it impacts the burning of fuel in your body and how that impacts your metabolism.